Dali (goddess): Post-Christianization depiction

 As Christianity became more prominent in Georgia, beginning with its arrival in the 3rd century, many pagan beliefs were altered or appropriated to fit Christian ideology.
 Dali's functions as the mistress of the hunt began to be shifted to Saint George, as in the story of the hunter Chorla.
 Ethnomusicologist Maka Khardziani identified Saint George's victory over Dali in the Chorla story as emblematic of the weakening of pagan beliefs in the face of Christian influence.

-David Hunt suggested that the story in which Dali attempts to strangle Amirani reflects a Christian rejection of the female goddess, who is reduced to a malicious and "witch-like" figure.
+Variations on the Amirani story may also be indicative of Christian influence.
+Zaal Andronikashvili cites Chikovani as assuming that the Abkhazian version of Amirani's birth, in which Amirani is conceived miraculously without a father, was the oldest – and therefore matriarchal – version of his birth story.
+Mary Khukhunaishvili-Tsiklauri argued that stories in which a male hunter raises Amirani instead of Dali indicate an attempt by patriarchal and Christian influences to diminish the goddess's role.
+David Hunt suggested that the story in which Dali attempts to strangle an adult Amirani reflects a Christian rejection of the female goddess, who is reduced to a malicious and "witch-like" figure.